JourdanClark/Mobile-III/README.md

 [DELETE] `/todos/:todoId` - Requires a JWT header called `authorization`.
 Removes the specified todo object from the JWT's user's todo's array.

-For your assignment build out a fully functioning todo list mobile application.
-Make use of this API to persist your todo list information.
-Use the signup/signin flow from the previous project as a starting point.